The National Justice Survey

-As part of the National Justice Survey 2017, EKOS Research Associates to conduct an online public opinion survey with a sample of Canadians who received invitations through email, Facebook and Twitter (called an "open link" sample).
-This group of people, who reported higher levels of knowledge regarding issues such as sentencing and MMPs, were asked the same questions as the representative sample of Canadians.
-Their responses are analyzed and compared with the representative sample in Research at a Glance summaries in the following topics:
+The open-link survey respondents who reported higher levels of knowledge regarding issues such as sentencing and Mandatory Minimum Penalties, were asked the same questions as the representative sample of Canadians.
+Their responses are analyzed and compared with the representative sample in the following Research at a Glance publications:

 - Mandatory Minimum Penalties (MMPs) - Responses from a self-selected sample